verysonglaa/container-security-training/content/en/docs/container-basics/01-Basics/01/_dockerfile_ms.md

 Turn the docker build from the first example (Java Spring boot <https://github.com/appuio/example-spring-boot-helloworld>) into a docker multistage build.
 As a second image you can use `registry.access.redhat.com/ubi9/openjdk-17-runtime`.
 Try to find the solution before looking at it.

-Please create two seperate images to see the actual size difference as well.
+Please create two separate images to see the actual size difference as well.

 {{% details title="Show me the solution" %}}

-We start by cloning the repository and building the orginal image:
+We start by cloning the repository and building the original image:

 ```bash
 cd /home/project